bharryc/Personal-Projects/Haskell /Text Based Game/README.md

-#Text based game built in Haskell.
+# Text based game built in Haskell as part of a university assignment.